 How are you today?
 I am __________.

-Games are another fun way to make your new students feel at ease while learning.
+Games are another fun way to make your new ELL students feel at ease while learning.
 I love playing the game, “Find My Match” with my students.
-Here’s how we play.
+I have written a blog post on how to play “Find My Match” here.
+Here’s how to play.

 Write a question on one card and the answer in a frame on another card.

-Pass out the questions and answers.
-Have the children walk around saying the questions or answers on their cards until they Find the Match!.
+Pass out the questions and answers and have the children walk around saying the questions or answers on their cards until they Find the Match!.
+What fun way to make your ELL’s First Week of School special!

 Included in Unit 1 Introductions are: 5 day lesson plans, 2 flap books,cut out printables and cards to help your little ones begin speaking!